PHY ED 1124 Principles and Practice in 1st Aid and Cardiopulmonary Resuscitation: 1 semester hour

 Prerequisite: Consent of instructor.
 Independent study through readings, reports, field study or research.

-PHY ED 3261 Physical Activity For The Exceptional Learner: 2 semester hours
+PHY ED 3261 Physical Activity for Diverse Learners: 3 semester hours

-Prerequisite: SPEC ED 3311 and TCH ED 3313.
-A study of the special physical activity and exercise needs, interests, and problems of the exceptional learner, with considerable emphasis on the development of methods and competencies, in modifying physical activities.
+Prerequisites: SPEC ED 3318.
+A study of the special physical activity and exercise needs, interests, and challenges of diverse learners in modifying physical education, with considerable emphasis on the development of methods and competencies.

 Prerequisite: PSYCH 2270 and PHY ED 3465.
 An examination of the physical growth and aging, and motor development of the human being over the life span.
 Emphasis on evaluative tools, techniques and studies of research findings.
 Laboratory field experience for observing individuals.
 Attention Is directed toward acquisition of basic skills, perceptual-motor development, fitness development, and age-related changes in information processing.
 A Required course for Physical Education majors; an elective course for early childhood, special, and Elementary Education majors.